camunda/feel-scala/CONTRIBUTING.md

 * The engine behavior is verified by the unit tests
 * The supported environments are checked via GibHub actions

-Any change or violation of the above must be accepted by the maintainers of Camunda 7 and Camunda 8 to avoid that a team/product getting "locked out".
+Any change or violation of the above must be accepted by the maintainers of Camunda 7 and Camunda 8 to avoid a team/product getting "locked out".

 ## Building the documentation